Jaffa (Joppa, Yaffo)

 (c) Artists Galleries and shops:

 In the narrow alleys of the old city there are artists galleries, shops, museums and antique shops.
-In the photo below - the entrance to the Ilana Goor art museum, which is a recommended place to visit.

-On the western side of the alleys of the old city there is a statue of a tree growing in the air.
-In other places there are pictures and other statues that are displayed by the artists.
+On the western side of the alleys of the old city there is an interesting statue of a tree growing in the air.

 (d) Jaffa Museum: